Carlo Salerio

-Carlo Salerio (22 March 1827 – 29 September 1870), was a missionary for PIME and MEP on the island of Woodlark (modern day Papua New Guinea).
+Carlo Salerio (22 March 1827 – 29 September 1870), was a missionary of the MEP on the island of Woodlark (modern day Papua New Guinea).

-Early life
+Life

-He studied in Seveso, Milan, and Monza.
-He would later meet Angelo Ramazzotti, who introduced him to PIME.
+Salerio studied in Seveso, Milan, and Monza.
+He would later meet Angelo Ramazzotti, who introduced him to the =Pontifical Institute for Foreign Missions.

 During the unification of Italy, Salerio fought in the insurgency of the Five Days of Milan.

-On May 25, 1850, he became an ordained priest, later with an agreement with the, Archbishop of Milan, Cardinal Bartolomeo Carlo Romilli he entered the Paris Foreign Missions Society.
+On May 25, 1850, he was ordained to priesthood, later with an agreement with the, Archbishop of Milan, Cardinal Bartolomeo Carlo Romilli he entered the Paris Foreign Missions Society.

-Life as part of a mission

-In 1852 he left to the island of Woodlark leaving in 1855 due to illness.
+In 1852 Salerio left to the island of Woodlark leaving in 1855 due to illness.
 He was part of one of the first groups of missionaries to Micronesia.

-Life on return to Italy

 When he returned to Milan he taught English and remained a charitable of the church.
 He would dream of a female religious foundation which he would achieve in 1859.

 In 1859, both he and Carolina Orsenigo founded the Institute of the Sisters of Reparation, which would help women in need.